Bwindi Gorilla - Queen Elizabeth Wildlife 4 Day Safari

 Day 1 - Leave Kampala for Bwindi Impenetrable Forest

 At 7:00 in the morning, our professional driver with one of experienced guides will pick you from whichever place you deem convenient for you.
-It is then that your thrilling tour to the eminent Bwindi located in the South-western part of Uganda begins.
+It is then that your thrilling Uganda tours safari to the eminent Bwindi Impenetrable National Park located in the South-western part of Uganda will begin.

 The driver will make a stop at the equator to allow you time for taking photos, having refreshments and visiting the traditional crafts shops in the area.
 While at the equator still, you have an opportunity to do an experiment which proves that the imaginary line that divides the world into two halves lies in the place where you will be standing – Kampala - Masaka road about 420km from Kampala city which is the capital of Uganda Also, you will be able to have an amazing lunch comprised of the traditional local dishes.

 Our spacious and wide glassed 4×4 wheel drive vehicle will allow you a chance to see the long-horned cattle in Mbarara, the rolling hills, the terraced landscapes and the panoramic view of the beautiful Kabale region in the Western Uganda.
 You will also be able to have an amazing lunch comprised of the traditional local dishes in Mbarara.
 A chance to visit Igongo cultural centre to experience the Ankole culture will also be at your disposal.